 The belief in reincarnation is not in the original teachings of Gautama, his teachings dealt with improving the human condition and made little mention of God, asceticism or the after-life.
 Nor did Gautama propose all Buddhists to be monks or wear Buddhist clothing, his was a more pragmatic and practical vision.
-He offered four noble truths: 1) Suffering and sorrow are part of the human condition; 2) It is greed and craving that cause sorrow; 3) Abandon earthly craving to remove suffering; 4) Learn to abandon 'self' .
+He offered four noble truths: 1) Suffering and sorrow are part of the human condition; 2) It is greed and craving that cause sorrow; 3) Abandoning earthly craving will remove suffering; 4) Learning to abandon 'self'.
 The path to enlightenment is an eightfold path: 1) true understanding; 2) true thought; 3) careful speech; 4) correct action; 5) working for good; 6) keeping out evil; 7) acting sensitively; 8) meditating to achieve calm and rest.
 His teaching to modern ears is more like a course in positive thinking or psychic healing.

 The Po Lin Monastery Hong Kong with its famous Big Buddha statue

 In China, Buddhism reached its zenith during the Tang dynasty.
 The study of Buddhist scripts and the printing of Buddhist texts brought literacy to many people.
 Monks provided charitable services to the people and never really threatened the state.
 Ten schools of Buddhism emerged of which only two have remained influential: Chan ➚ (Zen or Meditation) and Amitabha ➚ (Pure Land).
 Many shrines and statues are dedicated to Guanyin ➚, the Goddess of Mercy.
 She sympathetically listens to the requests of supplicants at her temples.
 Another common Buddhist image is of Budai 布袋 known as the ‘Laughing Buddha’ a fat figure representing the Future Buddha or Miluo Fo ➚ the god of happiness and contentment.